-Adverse events, ECGs, vital signs, and laboratory data will be reviewed and summarized on an ongoing basis during the study to evaluate the safety of subjects.
+AEs, ECGs, vital signs, and laboratory data will be reviewed and summarized on an ongoing basis during the study to evaluate the safety of subjects.
 Descriptive statistics will be used to analyze all safety data.

-A TEAE is defined as an AE that had an onset date or a worsening in severity from baseline on or after the administration of study drug and up to 30 days after the dose of study drug.
+A TEAE is defined as an AE that had an onset date or a worsening in severity from baseline on or after the administration of study drug(s) and \leq 30 days after the administration of study drug(s).
 Only those AEs that were treatment emergent will be included in the summary tables.
-The incidence of TEAEs will be reported as the number (percentage) of subjects with TEAEs by system organ class and preferred term.
+The incidence of TEAEs will be reported as the number (percentage) of subjects with TEAEs by System Organ Class and Preferred Term.
 The treatment-emergent SAEs and treatment-related TEAEs will also be summarized.
 All AEs, treatment emergent or otherwise, will be presented in subject data listings.

-Changes from baseline for the ECG parameters and vital signs will be summarized by visit and dose level.
+Changes from baseline for the ECG parameters and vital signs will be summarized by visit and treatment group.

 Abnormal laboratory values will be flagged and identified as those outside (above or below) the normal range.
-Laboratory parameters and their changes from baseline will be summarized by visit and dose level.
+Laboratory parameters and their changes from baseline will be summarized by visit and treatment group.